-- 145. Responding to questions regarding whether Invicta (and all other MMA Promoters) were being established as "feeder" promotions to the UFC, White stated: "As bad as people don't want to believe it, they don't want to hear it, meaning the other owners of the other mixed martial arts organizations-that's what they all are, they're all the Triple-A [i.e., the minor leagues] to the UFC."
+- 124. Invicta Fighting Championship ("Invicta"), broadcast on the UFC's Internet broadcast subscription service "Fight Pass," was formed in 2012, and solely promotes women's MMA events.
+Shannon Knapp, the founder and owner of Invicta, is a veteran of the MMA Industry.
+Knapp insists that Invicta does not aim to compete directly with the UFC.
+Knapp has acknowledged that Invicta functions as a platform from which female Professional MMA Fighters can "graduate" or "advance" to the UFC. - 125.
+Responding to questions regarding whether Invicta (and all other MMA Promoters) were being established as "feeder" promotions to the UFC, White stated: "As bad as people don't want to believe it, they don't want to hear it, meaning the other owners of the other mixed martial arts organizations-that's what they all are, they're all the Triple-A [i.e., the minor leagues] to the UFC."
 White continued by boasting that all promotions that resist minor league status "end up \$30 million in the hole.
-All the people that don't embrace it, embrace losing sh\t loads of money." - 146.
-Another potential competitor, Bellator, is viewed within the MMA Industry-and by the UFC itself-as a minor league, a training ground for future UFC Fighters, or as a place for former UFC Fighters to compete after they have been released by the UFC. - 147.
-Bellator athletes lack significant public notoriety, in part, because it is a "minor league," and in part because the UFC refuses to co-promote with any of Bellator's fighters regardless of talent or merit, leaving Bellator unable to promote MMA events of relative significance.
-Bellator's bout purses, gate revenues, attendance figures, merchandise sales, television licensing fees and ad rates are minimal compared to those obtained by the UFC. - 148.
-As White said on November 14, 2013, of Professional MMA Fighters under contract with Bellator, "I feel sorry for the kids that fight there.
+All the people that don't embrace it, embrace losing sht loads of money." - 126.
+Another potential competitor, Bellator, is viewed within the MMA Industry-and by the UFC itself-as a "minor league," a training ground for future UFC Fighters, or as a place for former UFC Fighters to compete after they have been released by the UFC. - 127.
+Bellator athletes lack significant public notoriety, in part because it is a "minor league," and in part because the UFC refuses to co-promote with any of Bellator's fighters regardless of talent or merit, leaving Bellator unable to promote MMA events of relative significance.
+Bellator's bout purses, gate revenues, attendance figures, merchandise sales, television licensing fees and ad rates are minimal compared to those obtained by the UFC. - 128.
+As White said on November 14, 2013 of Professional MMA Fighters under contract with

+Bellator, "I feel sorry for the kids that fight there.
 I do.
-I truly feel sorry for the kids that have to be stuck in that s\\thole." - 149.
-Even though the UFC has publicly stated that it views Bellator as a "minor league" that does not present a competitive threat to the UFC, as part of the exclusionary scheme alleged herein, the UFC has nevertheless engaged in aggressive conduct to inhibit Bellator's development into a viable rival promotion.
+I truly feel sorry for the kids that have to be stuck in that sthole."

+129. Even though the UFC has publicly stated that it views Bellator as a "minor league" that does not present a competitive threat to the UFC, as part of the exclusionary scheme alleged herein, the UFC has nevertheless engaged in aggressive conduct to inhibit Bellator's development into a viable rival promotion.